 Junior Subordinated Debt.
-With the acquisition of CBC the Company assumed two Trust Preferred Securities.
+With the acquisition of CBC, the Company assumed two Trust Preferred Securities.
 Coastal Banking Company Statutory Trust I ("Trust I") is a non-consolidated subsidiary issued in May 2004 with a maturity date of July 23, 2034.
+The Trust used the proceeds from the sale of its Trust Preferred Securities and from the issuance of the common interests in the Trust to acquire Junior Subordinated Debt (the "Debenture") issued by the CBC.
 The debenture balance of \$3,093,000 was valued at \$2,584,835 at acquisition date.
-The debenture carries a floating rate equal to the 3-month LIBOR plus 2.75%, adjusted at acquisition date quarterly.
+The debenture carries a floating rate equal to the 3-month LIBOR plus 2.75%, adjusted quarterly.
 Coastal Banking Company Statutory Trust II ("Trust II") is a non-consolidated subsidiary issued in June 2006 with a maturity date of September 30, 2036.
-The debentures balance of \$4,124,000 was valued at \$2,935,914 at acquisition date.
+The debenture balance of \$4,124,000 was valued at \$2,935,914 at acquisition date.
 The debenture carries a floating rate equal to the 3-month LIBOR plus 1.60%, adjusted quarterly.